hashicorp/consul-template/README.md

 The daemon `consul-template` queries a [Consul][] instance and updates any number of specified templates on the filesystem.
 As an added bonus, `consul-template` can optionally run arbitrary commands when the update process completes.
 See the [Examples](#examples) section for some scenarios were this functionality might prove useful.

+**The documentation in this README corresponds to the master branch of Consul Template.
+It may contain unreleased features or different APIs than the most recently released version.
+Please see the Git tag that corresponds to your version of Consul Template for the proper documentation.**

 Installation
 ------------
 You can download a released `consul-template` artifact from [the Consul Template release page][Releases] on GitHub.
 If you wish to compile from source, you will need to have buildtools and [Go][] installed: